ROBERT SIEGEL, HOST:

-The Syrian town of Quseir sits just miles from the border with Lebanon and the fierce fighting there is evidence of how the war is reaching beyond Syria's borders.
-Lebanese militants from Hezbollah are now openly fighting alongside Syrian soldiers in Quseir.
+The Syrian town of Qusair sits just miles from the border with Lebanon and the fierce fighting there is evidence of how the war is reaching beyond Syria's borders.
+Lebanese militants from Hezbollah are now openly fighting alongside Syrian soldiers in Qusair.
 And this weekend, rockets were fired on Hezbollah areas inside Lebanon's capital Beirut.
 Here's NPR's Kelly McEvers.

-KELLY MCEVERS, BYLINE: The latest battle for Quseir began about a week ago.
-That's when the Syrian army launched a ground offensive to retake Quseir from anti-government rebels.
+KELLY MCEVERS, BYLINE: The latest battle for Qusair began about a week ago.
+That's when the Syrian army launched a ground offensive to retake Qusair from anti-government rebels.
 As they entered the town, the army had some help.

 (SOUNDBITE OF RADIO CONVERSATION)

 MCEVERS: Syrian rebels say they intercepted these radio conversations during recent battles.
 If that's true, the implication is clear.
 The men speaking on the radios are fighting with the Syrian army, but they're speaking with a Lebanese accent.

 MCEVERS: This woman, Em Ahmed, fled Qusair for Lebanon just as the offensive started.
 She and her family are now living in a unfinished house.

 MCEVERS: We left not because of the bombs or the air strikes or the gas attacks, she says, we left because we're afraid of Hezbollah.

 For many months, the Lebanese militia, Hezbollah, was cagey about whether or not its men were fighting in Syria.